Strategy11/formidable-forms/readme.txt

 On top of that, we have optimized Formidable for speed and maximum server performance.
 Whether you use Formidable to build a contact form on your own site or an advanced form for your client, you can confidently say that it's one of the FASTEST WordPress form builders on the market.

 > <strong>Formidable Forms Pro</strong><br />
-> This form builder plugin is the lite version of the Formidable Forms Pro plugin that comes with all the features you will ever need.
+> This form builder plugin is the lite version of Formidable Forms Pro that comes with all the features you will ever need.
 Our premium features include repeater fields, email subscription forms, multi-page forms, file upload forms, smart forms with conditional logic, payment integrations, form templates, form relationships, cascading dropdown fields, front-end form editing, powerful Formidable Views to display data in web applications, and far more than just contact forms. <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion" rel="friend" title="Formidable">Click here to purchase the most advanced premium WordPress form builder plugin now!</a>

 You can start with our pre-built templates or create totally custom forms from scratch all with an easy-to-use drag & drop form builder interface.

 https://www.youtube.com/watch?v=d2IPmicn2x8&rel=0

-Let's take a look at all the powerful form builder features that you get with Formidable for making amazing lead forms, subscription forms, request a quote forms, donation forms, payment order forms, surveys, polls and more.
+Let's take a look at all the powerful features that you get with Formidable for making amazing lead forms, subscription forms, request a quote forms, donation forms, payment order forms, surveys, polls and more.

 = Drag & Drop Form Maker and Advanced Form Builder =

 The Formidable drag & drop form builder allows you to quickly create unlimited surveys, quizzes, registration forms, and just about any other type of form that you want.

-Our form builder plugin comes with all the powerful form fields that you need to create a solution-focused form, fast!
+Our form builder comes with all the powerful form fields that you need to create a solution-focused form, fast!

 * Single line text (for names, phone numbers, addresses, and more)
 * Email